TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Xclasses/Index.rst

 - There can be **only one** XCLASS per base class, but an XCLASS can be XCLASSed again.
   Be aware that such a construct is even more risky and definitely not advisable.

-- A small number of Core classes are required very early during bootstrap before configuration and other things are loaded.
+- A small number of `Core`:pn: classes are required very early during bootstrap before configuration and other things are loaded.
 XCLASSing those classes will fail if they are singletons or might have unexpected side-effects.